Setup Static IP for Windows Home Server

 Has anybody else seen anything similar happening?

-4. Klaus Says:
+4. Klaus says:

 Hint: if the static IP get set up after a WHS DHCP installation, it may be required to get rid of the IP in the WINS server.